Guide to South Carolina foreign corporation registration

 If your company wasn't formed in South Carolina, the state considers you "foreign."
 Before you sign that office lease or hire your first local employee, you need a foreign qualification, the state's official permission slip for out-of-state businesses.

 At its core, you need a Certificate of Authority from the Secretary of State.
-Think of it as switching from tourist to resident status in the eyes of state officials.
-This qualification transforms you from an outsider with limited rights into a business that can fully defend its interests in South Carolina courts.
+Think of it as switching from tourist to resident status in the eyes of state officials, and it's what lets you walk into a South Carolina court and sue on your own contracts.

 When is a foreign qualification required?